Bidimensionality and Kernels: Introduction

-In this work we give the third application of bidimensionality---\emph{kernelization}.
+In this work we give the third application of bidimensionality, that is {\sl kernelization}.
 Kernelization can be seen as the strategy of analyzing preprocessing or data reduction heuristics from a parameterized complexity perspective.
-Parameterized complexity introduced by Downey and Fellows is basically a two-dimensional generalization of ``P vs. NP'' where in addition to the overall input size $n$, one studies the effects on computational complexity of a secondary measurement that captures additional relevant information.
-This additional information can be, for example, solution size or a structural restriction on the input distribution considered, such as the treewidth of an input graph.
+Parameterized complexity introduced by Downey and Fellows is basically a two-dimensional generalization of ``{\sf P}\!~vs.\!~{\sf NP}'' where, in addition to the overall input size $n$, one studies the effects on computational complexity of a secondary measurement that captures additional relevant information.
+This additional information can be the solution size or the quantification of some structural restriction on the input, such as the treewidth or the genus of the input graph.
 The secondary information is quantified by a positive integer $k$ and is called the {\em parameter}.
-Parameterization can be deployed in many different ways; for general background on the theory see \cite{CyganFKLMPPS15,DowneyFbook13,FlumGrohebook,Niedermeierbook06}.
+Parameterization can be deployed in many different ways; for general background on the theory see \cite{Cygan15_book,DowneyFbook13,FlumGrohebook,Niedermeierbook06}.